Jahweel/Jahweel.github.io/_posts/2022-01-24-my-insurance-database.md

 ## Insurance Database Project

->:warning: Note: this project was originally done within Oracle Developer but has been transitioned to PostgreSQL.
+>Note: this project was originally done within Oracle Developer but has been transitioned to PostgreSQL.
 Some Queries and diagrams may be specific to one tool rather than the other and will be noted as such.

 ### :dart: Objective

 This is my first SQL project where I create a model database to help me gain a better understanding of relational database concepts, including table design, constraints, cardinality, and the relationships they form.
 The reason behind modeling the database based on insurance data is to help me apply the same database concepts towards the real-world situation, as well as business questions scenarios.

-### :microscope: Background and Research
+### Background and Research

 As stated before the idea of this project is to create my insurance database.
 To start, some research was needed to understand what type of data an insurance a company might collect on its customers.
 The conclusion was made to focus on the type of policies offered specifically 3: